Table of Contents

 Historic homes generally hold their value.
 Even in a down economy, when all housing is depreciating, historic homes don’t tend to depreciate at the same alarming rate.

-In what is now referred to as the housing crash, every home in the country has lost some value in the last 10 years.
+In what is now referred to as the housing crash, every home in the country has lost some value in a 10-year cycle.
 How much depends on the local market, remember: All real estate is local.

 Even after a national real estate recession, historic homes are still a good value, and studies show that they have not lost their value at the rate that the modern “McMansions” have.